tomdavison12/Blade-Runner/README.md

 # Blade-Runner
-A website I created as a passion project for about a company I worked for.
+A website I created as a passion project inspired by a company I worked for.